Travel

 After the health check you will go to an immigration officer.
 There are several booths here, some marked ECOWAS (West African Nationals), Ghanaian Residents, and Other Nationals.
 Join the line of “Other Nationals” (as the lines at certain booths get short, you might be directed to join a different line).
 The Immigration Officer will check your passport and ask some basic questions about your travel purpose and destination.
 Unless you are obtaining a visa upon arrival (only in rare, special cases), you do not need to pay anyone to pass through Immigration.

 There are push carts available for your luggage at no charge.
 There may be porters wanting to help you with your luggage and if you allow them they will expect to be paid.
 If you can manage your luggage on your own, you can politely and firmly let them know you can handle it and just say, “No, it’s okay.”
-If by chance your luggage does not arrive on the flight with you, you will need to go to the missing luggage desk to fill out a missing luggage form.
-This will take some time to complete with the information you have about your missing luggage.

-If you are bringing any medical supplies for the hospital and are questioned about this, tell the customs agent that the supplies are for Baptist Medical Centre in Nalerigu, in the North East Region.
-The hospital’s reputation extends to many places in Accra and this should clear the way for you (even medications should be allowed through without trouble, the only exception being narcotics, which you shouldn’t try to bring anyway).
+If you are bringing a large amount of medical supplies for the hospital please ask us to provide you an official letter stating that they are donated items and NOT for sale.
+If customs questions you about medical supplies, you simply present the letter.
+The hospital’s reputation extends to many places in Accra and this should clear the way for you (most medications should be allowed through without trouble, the only exception being narcotics, which you shouldn’t try to bring anyway).

 In the case of transporting special equipment, let us know in advance and we can write an official letter for you to present to customs explaining the origin and use of the equipment.

 When you exit the airport building you will be in a fenced off and covered greeting area.
 There is usually a large crowd of people along the barriers waiting to greet new arrivals.
 Keep your personal items well secured and expect to be pestered by men offering you taxi rides.
-Your pre-arranged driver will meet you there and help you get the bags to the car.
-They will tip the porters/carriers for you and you can reimburse them later.

 If for some reason there is no one there to meet you (extremely rare), proceed as follows: